5jt/dyalog-cookbook/manuscript/14_Services.md

 1. In its main loop the Service is expected to call `ServiceState.CheckServiceMessages`.

    This is an operator, so it needs a function as operand: that is a function that is doing the logging, allowing `CheckServiceMessages` to log its actions to the log file.
-(If you don't have the need to write to a log file then simply passing `{⍵}` will do.)
+(If you don't have the need to write to a log file then simply passing `{⍵}` will do.

    If no request of the SCM is pending when `CheckServiceMessages` is called then it will quit straight away and return a 0.
 If a "Pause" is pending then it goes into a loop, and it will continue to loop (with a `⎕DL` in between) until either "Continue" (sometimes referred to as "Resume") or "Stop" is requested by the SCM.
 If a "Stop" is requested the operator will subsequently quit and return a 1.

-We will use this approach when making `MyApp` a Service.

 ## Installing and uninstalling a Service.

 **Note:** for installing as well as un-installing a Service you need admin rights.